micycle1/GeoBlitz/README.md

 - Precomputes cumulative segment lengths.
 - Ideal for large linestrings with many queries – much faster than JTS’s linear-scan `LengthIndexedLine`.

+#### `FastLineIntersector`
+High-throughput line-segment intersection that trades the absolute robustness of the JTS robust intersector for speed.
+- Skips expensive DD (double-double) arithmetic and full determinant expansion in the common case; falls back to a robust determinant predicate only when a tiny relative epsilon indicates near-degeneracy.
+- Skips coordinate z-interpolation.
+- Use case: many short-lived segment intersection computations where throughput matters and the input is not adversarial.
+Not recommended when absolute bitwise-robustness for degenerate, adversarial or extremely large-scale inputs is required.

 #### `SegmentVoronoiIndex`
 Approximate nearest-segment index built from Voronoi cells of sampled points along input segments.
 - Samples each segment at configurable spacing to trade accuracy for build time and memory.